-STANDARD 11.1 The attorney who serves as Special Administrator must know the purpose of a Special Administrator and the fiduciary obligations that a Special Administrator owes to the estate.
+The attorney who serves as special administrator must know the purpose of the Special Administrator and the fiduciary obligations that the Special Administrator owes to the estate.

 AUTHORITY: D.C.
 CODE § 20-531 ET SEQ APPLICABLE ETHICAL RULES: D.C.
 RULES OF PROFESSIONAL CONDUCT 1.1